The Autobiography of Miss Jane Pittman (film)

 Directed by John Korty, the screenplay was written by Tracy Keenan Wynn and executive produced by Roger Gimbel.
 It stars Cicely Tyson in the lead role, as well as Michael Murphy, Richard Dysart, Katherine Helmond, and Odetta.
 The film was shot in Baton Rouge, Louisiana, and was notable for its use of very realistic special effects makeup by Stan Winston and Rick Baker for the lead character, who is shown from ages 23 to 110.
 The film is distributed through Classic Media.

 Synopsis

-The time is the early 1960s Civil Rights Movement.
-Jane, a former slave, is celebrating her 110th birthday.
+February 1962 Civil Rights Movement.
+Jane (played by Cicely Tyson), a former slave, is celebrating her 110th birthday.
 Two men tell her that a little girl is going to a segregated water fountain; she gets arrested because she is black.
-The next day Jane is interviewed by a journalist and she tells the story of her life.
+The next day Jane is interviewed by a journalist named Quentin Lerner (played by Michael Murphy) and she tells the story of her life.
 The climax of the story shows Jane going to the water fountain to desegregate it; her lifespan has bridged the time of slavery and the Civil Rights Movement.